PlayPratz/Scorecard/README.md

 If the match is completed, you will see the result of the match right below.
 This is skipped for [Ongoing Matches](#ongoing-and-completed-matches).

-Next, for each team's innings, a list of [batter innings](#batter-innings) and [bowler innings](#bowler-innings) is displayed.
+Next, for each team's innings, a list of [batter innings](#batter-innings) is displayed.
+For each Batter Innings, the following information is displayed from left to right:

-1. For each batter innings, you will see two numbers towards the far right: The runs scored on the top and the balls faced at the bottom.
-Additionally, the wicket status of the batter is specified directly below their name.
-2. For each bowler innings, you will see the short bowling figures towards the far right in the format of `(Wickets Taken)/(Runs Scored)`.
-Right below that is the bowling average of the bowler.
-Additionally, the number of overs bowled and the economy is displayed directly below the bowler's name.
+1. The batter's photo, if any
+2. The batter's name
+3. Right below the batter's name, their wicket status
+4. The batter's score - Runs, balls faced
+5. The batter's strike rate
+6. The number of fours and sixes hit, displayed inside circles of the respective colour

+Next, we have a list of players from the batting team who did not bat.

+Next, we have a table displaying the Fall of Wickets.
+Every row marks the index at which a wicket fell, the score at when that wicket fail, the batter who lost their wicket and their wicket's details.

+Next, the list of [bowler innings](#bowler-innings) is displayed.
+For each Bowler Innings, the following information is displayed from left to right:
+1. The bowler's photo, if any
+2. The bowler's name
+3. The number of overs bowled
+4. The number of wickets taken, displayed inside a red circle
+5. The number of runs conceded
+6. The bowler's economy

 Finally, a _View Timeline_ button takes you to the [Innings Timeline](#innings-timeline)

 ---